 Here’s a short video of my experience kayaking alongside giraffes.
 If the video doesn’t play please view it here.

-Disclosure: During my visit, I was a guest of Tuckaway Shores Resort, VISIT FLORIDA and Florida’s Space Coast Office of Tourism.
+Disclosure: During my visit, I was a guest of opens in a new windowTuckaway Shores Resort, opens in a new windowVISIT FLORIDA and opens in a new windowFlorida’s Space Coast Office of Tourism.
 Opinions are my own and this post has not been reviewed by any of the entities mentioned in it.
 As a point of disclosure, I’m a former VISIT FLORIDA employee and currently serve on one of their committees, which had no impact in my participation on this trip.
+This post contains affiliate links to support this blog, my traveling habit and my opens in a new windowspecial-needs dog.